*Updated 2/15/2020: Unfortunately Power Café has closed.*

 I’ve been a WGBH sustaining member for several years and a fan for even longer.
 Most of my life actually!
 As a kid, watching Sesame Street on WGBH may have been one of my first ever long-term television watching experiences.
 So I’ve come full circle.

-Craving Boston is a new food blog exploring the deep connection between the New England region and its cuisine.
+Craving Boston is a food blog exploring the deep connection between the New England region and its cuisine.

 Also, I have been thinking about the issue of incarceration.
 It’s been in the news a great deal lately.
 From President Obama being the first president to visit a prison to Pope Francis visiting inmates as well.
 A Washington Post article quotes the Pope’s words.